NavjotSingh13/Namaste-React/Chapter 7 - Finding The Path/qyestions.md

 Ans.
 This hook is used to display more details about an error.

 Q10.
 What is outlet in react-router-dom?
+Ans.
+An <Outlet> should be used in parent route elements to render their child route elements.
+This allows nested UI to show up when child routes are rendered.
+If the parent route matched exactly, it will render a child index route or nothing if there is no index route.

 Q11.
 What is children routes?
+Ans.
+A child route is like any other route, in that it needs both a path and a component .
+The one difference is that you place child routes in a children array within the parent route.

 Q12.
 Why we should not use <a> tag for routing in react?
 Ans.
 Because it will reload the entire page